 !DIGALO CON TIZA!
 (SAY IT WITH CHALK!)
 2012

 intervention on the facade of the recently restored Cesar Rengifo Theatre.

 “Say it with chalk!” was the first intervention for the free participation of Petare community.
 Inspired by the work of Candy Chang, it asked the community to answer “What Petare lacks is____”.
 The facade became an open platform, used by petareños to express their desires, aspirations, feelings and opinions about their community to the municipal authorities, in a playful non-mediated manner.

 CollextiVoX. !DIGALO CON TIZA!
 (SAY IT WITH CHALK!)
 2012

 Talk: “minimun scale, maximum impact”.

-Itamar and Penelope spoke how Collectivox began and grew, focused on small scale projects of urban interventions in Caracas, working collaboratively with communities, with very limited budget and resources.
+Itamar and Penelope spoke about Collectivox’s humble beginnings and slow steady growth, working primarily on small scale projects of urban interventions in Caracas, in close collaboration with local communities, with very limited budget and resources.